moderniselife/JiraSpotter/README.md

 ## 🐛 Troubleshooting

-- **Jira tickets not appearing**: Ensure `jira-taskid` attributes or comments are correctly added and match existing Jira ticket IDs.
+- **Jira tickets not appearing**: Ensure Jira task IDs are correctly formatted and match existing tickets.
 - **Authentication issues**: Double-check your credentials and try re-authenticating.
 - **Screenshot capture fails**: Ensure the page has fully loaded before attempting to capture.
 - **Test recording issues**: Check that the page is accessible and interactive before recording.